yairm210/Unciv/Uniques.md

 "Religious unit" - Will make sure that the unit has a religion upon being built/purchased in a city with a religion

+"Takes your religion over the one in their birth city" - Whenever a unit with this unique spawns, is purchased or built, it will take the religion of your civilization instead of the religion of the city in which it appears.

+"Removes other religions when spreading religion" - removes all existing pressure from other religions during the 'spread religion' action

 "May upgrade to [unitName] through ruins-like effects"

 "Can [unitAction] [amount] times" - "unitAction" may be one of: "Spread Religion", "Remove Foreign religions from your own cities"

 "Prevents spreading of religion to the city it is next to"

+"Can be purchased with [Stat] [cityFilter]"

+"Can be purchased for [amount] [Stat] [cityFilter]"

 # Terrain uniques